dfernandez79/redux-heretic/README.md

   increment: {
     create(type, actions, payload) {
       return dispatch => {
+        // use the actions objects to easily create other actions,
+        // note that you can also hardcode {type: 'START_INCREMENT'}
         dispatch(actions.startIncrement());
         setTimeout(() => dispatch(actions.finishIncrement()), 1000);
       }
     }
-  },
+    // You can skip the reducer function if you don't want it },

   startIncrement(state) {